 These media sources have a slight to moderate liberal bias.
-They often publish factual information that utilizes loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes) to favor liberal causes.
-These sources are generally trustworthy for information, but may require further investigation.
+They often publish factual information that utilizes loaded words (wording that attempts to influence an audience by appeals to emotion or stereotypes) to favor liberal causes.
+These sources are generally trustworthy for information but may require further investigation.
 See all Left-Center sources.

-Factual Reporting: HIGH
+Factual Reporting: MIXED

-World Press Freedom Rank: UK 40/180
+Press Freedom Rank: MOSTLY FREE

 Funded by / Ownership

-The Guardian switched to a tabloid print format in 2018 in order to cut costs.
+The Guardian switched to a tabloid print format in 2018 to cut costs.
 According to The New York Times, The Guardian “refused to set up a paywall — the preferred strategy of many of its rivals, from The Times of London to The Wall Street Journal and The New York Times — opting instead to ask its readers for donations, even setting up a nonprofit arm to help fund its journalism.”

 Analysis / Bias

-Overall, we rate The Guardian Left-Center biased based on story selection that favors the left and High for factual reporting.
-(5/18/2016) Updated (7/19/2018)
+Overall, we rate The Guardian Left-Center biased based on story selection that moderately favors the left and Mixed for factual reporting due to numerous failed fact checks over the last five years.
+(5/18/2016) Updated (M. Huitsing 09/10/2022)

 Last Updated on July 1, 2023 by Media Bias Fact Check

 Do you appreciate our work?
 Please consider one of the following ways to sustain us.